sjwall/mdx-mermaid/doc/docs/intro.md

 ## Installing

-Use your preffered package manager to install.
+Use your preferred package manager to install.

 ```shell title=NPM
 npm i mdx-mermaid